MA MBACP MCCP MNCPS (Acc.)

 Being heard and being witnessed is also a very important element in the healing process.
 Creating a safe, confidential space in which this process can be housed.
 I will invite you to tell your story, your sense of how you got where you are today, what you are feeling and what you don’t want to be feeling.

-I will help you heal through relating, which means that I bring myself into the therapeutic relationship with you, making use of body and mind connections to explore the presenting difficult issues, sharing my responses, thoughts and feelings with you.
+I will help you heal through relating, which means that I bring myself into the therapeutic relationship with you, making use of body and mind connections to explore the presenting complex issues, and sharing my responses, thoughts and feelings with you.

 As an ‘Integrative therapist’, I draw upon a combination of ideas and techniques, and I work with you as a whole person, paying attention to both the physical and psychological processes and how they are connecting together.

-I am a trauma-informed and IFS-informed practitioner passionate about using neuroscience to support healing in the aftermath of trauma.
+I am a trauma-informed and IFS trained practitioner (view my profile here) passionate about using neuroscience to support healing in the aftermath of trauma.
 Through continued professional development courses, I have become accustomed to combining therapeutic methods, Body Psychotherapy, Internal Family Systems and Mindfulness to facilitate a reconnection with the body and self.
 I am committed to delivering such interventions in a compassionate, collaborative, and inclusive way.

-My therapeutic work is grounded in Contemporary Psychotherapy which is an integrative solution-focused model that combines and utilises the main models of psychotherapy; from Cognitive Behavioural Therapy (CBT) Humanistic and Existential theories and is outcome-oriented.
+My therapeutic work is grounded in Contemporary Psychotherapy.
+This integrative solution-focused model combines and utilises the main models of psychotherapy from Cognitive Behavioural Therapy (CBT) to Humanistic and Existential theories, as well as Ericksonian hypnosis.
+I also hold a certificate as an NLP practitioner.

 Let's start a healing conversation